Neural Implicit Action Fields: From Discrete Waypoints to Continuous Functions for Vision-Language-Action Models: Conclusion

 \section{Conclusion}

-We introduced Neural Implicit Action Fields (NIAF), a generative framework that restores the intrinsic continuity of robotic motion by modeling actions as differentiable manifolds rather than discrete waypoints.
-Our findings suggest that functional parameterization acts as a potent structural inductive bias; it effectively regularizes the action space to capture the kinematic coherence that discrete sequences lack.
+We introduced Neural Implicit Action Fields (NIAF), a framework that restores the intrinsic continuity of robotic motion by modeling actions as differentiable functions of time rather than discrete waypoints.
+Our findings suggest that functional parameterization provides a useful structural inductive bias; it effectively regularizes the action space to capture the kinematic coherence that discrete sequences lack.
 By leveraging spectral modulation over learned motion priors, NIAF enhances learning efficiency and yields the analytically precise signals essential for stable impedance control.
-Ultimately, this work enables a new generation of VLA models capable of fluid, compliant, and resolution-independent physical interaction.
+Ultimately, this work enables a new practice of action representation capable of fluid, compliant, and resolution-independent physical interaction.